 We’ve previously discussed how cable TV providers continue to increase their costs, have a huge amount of customer complaints, terrible service, too many ads, and are even engaged in false and misleading advertisements.
 It’s amazing to think that the average family spends $150-$300+ per month for digital cable service, especially when whatever they are watching is available for a fraction of the price, or even free.

-TIP: buy gabapentin online overnight delivery Can you get free digital TV in your area?
+TIP: consciously Can you get free digital TV in your area?
 Check with the FCC (in the US) to see if you have free local digital channels.
 We’ve provided a link to the FCC’s antenna signal map, which uses your zip code and displays a list of free TV channels you could get.
 Please note that a single channel can broadcast multiple feeds.
 If you see 10 channels, it might actually be 50 channels, for example.

 Anyone can drop cable and save hundreds to thousands of dollars each year.
 Setup is a matter of selecting the antenna you want (typically under $40) and calling your cable provider to cancel your subscription to cable television service.
 You can even keep your high speed internet service without paying for cable television service.

 Setting up this antenna isn’t difficult.
 The white portion will face outwards and you will want to place this antenna wherever you get the most channels.
 You can get pretty creative with the placement, including inside windows, flat (below your TV), behind your TV (hidden), on the wall, or another place.

 After finding a spot for your antenna, you will connect it to the power amplifier, plug it into the wall, and then connect the coax cable to the antenna input on the rear of your HDTV.
 Before running an automatic channel search through your TV’s menu, you will select “air” or “ATSC” for your input.
 The channel scan will use your connected antenna to find HDTV broadcasts.
 Best of all, the broadcasts are free!